petrelharp/pyslim/docs/tutorial.md

 often denoted {math}`\pi` and {math}`d_{xy}`).
 To do this, we need to extract the node IDs from the individuals of the two populations that are alive at the end of the simulation.
+The method {meth}`tskit.TreeSequence.samples` will give us these nodes, and {meth}`tskit.TreeSequence.diversity` computes genetic diversity for a given list of node IDs (*not* individual IDs!), so we can compute as follows:
 ```{code-cell}
 pop_nodes = [ts.samples(population=p, time=0) for p in range(ts.num_populations)]
 diversity = ts.diversity(pop_nodes[1:])